 However, a measured assessment of the many successful national eID deployments that are now up and running provides five clear and compelling responses to these and other fears.

 In this web dossier, we try to bring facts to the debate over national ID cards.

 So, what are the benefits of national identity cards?

-Some visionary countries have also made the leap to mobile identity or m-ID, meaning the creation of a mechanism - initiated using the national eID component - for accessing online services with a high level of security thanks to mobile devices as detailed in our December 2014
+Some visionary countries have also leapt mobile identity or m-ID, meaning the creation of a mechanism - initiated using the national eID component - for accessing online services with a high level of security thanks to mobile devices.

-Today, more than 60 countries have set up a national ID scheme and most of them are issuing electronic national ID cards.
+Today, more than 70 countries have set up a national ID scheme, and most of them are issuing electronic national ID cards.

-Typically these can include granting the user access to company infrastructures or secure locations, as well as incorporating social security cards and, in some countries, drivers licenses, healthcare cards, "pass cards" for transport services, payment cards and even bank cards.
+Typically these can include granting the user access to company infrastructures or secure locations, as well as incorporating social security cards and, in some countries, driver licenses, healthcare cards, "pass cards" for transport services, payment cards, and even bank cards.